 Our product promotion and advertising are also subject to regulatory requirements and continuing regulatory review.
-In particular, the marketing claims we will be permitted to make in labeling or advertising regarding our marketed products will be limited by the terms and continions of the FDA-approvel labeling and available scientific data.
-We must submit copies of our advertisements and promotional labeling to the FDA the time of initial publication or dissemination.
+In particular, the marketing claims we will be permitted to make in labeling or advertising regarding our marketed products will be limited by the terms and conditions of the FDA-approved labeling and available scientific data.
+We must submit copies of our advertisements and promotional labeling to the FDA at the time of initial publication or dissemination.
 If the FDA believes these materials or statements promote our products for unapproved indications, or with unsubstantiated claims, or if we fail to provide appropriate safety related information, the FDA could allege that our promotional activities misbrand our products.
-Specifically, the FDA could issue an untildel letter or warning letter, which may demand, among other things, that we cease such promotional activities and issue corrective advertisements and labeling to all recipients of the misbranded materials.
+Specifically, the FDA could issue an untitled letter or warning letter, which may demand, among other things, that we cease such promotional activities and issue corrective advertisements and labeling to all recipients of the misbranded materials.
 The FDA also could take enforcement action including seizure of allegedly misbranded product, injunction, or criminal prosecution against us and our officers or employees.
-If we repeatedly or deliberately fail to submit such advertisements and labeling to the agency, the FDA could withdraw our approvals.
-Moreover, the Department of Justice can bring civil or criminal actions against companies and executives that promote drugs or biologics for unapproved uses, based on the FDCA, the False Claims Act, and other federal laws governing the marketing and reimbursement for such products under federally supported healthcare programs such as Medicare and Medicaid.
+If we repeatedly or deliberately fail to submit such advertisements and labeling to the agency, the FDA could withdraw our approved uses, based on the FDCA, the False Claims Act, and other federal laws governing the marketing and reimbursement for such products under federally supported healthcare programs such as Medicare and Medicaid.
 Monetary penalties in such cases have often been substantial, and civil penalties can include costly mandatory compliance programs and potential exclusion of a company's products from federal healthcare programs.